raleel/cfi-srd/0005_Skills.md

 Acrobatics can be substituted for Evade if the situation warrants it.
 The benefit of this is that the character automatically regains their footing rather than being rendered prone.

-Acrobatics also serves as the basis for the Rogue's Vaulting Ability (see page XX).
+Acrobatics also serves as the basis for the Rogue's Rank 1 [Vaulting](0003_Classes.md?id=rank-1-3) ability.

 ### Animal Handling (POW+CHA)